sarwataijaz/HacktoberFest-Hackathon/README.md

    Once the PR is created, our team will review the code.
 Make sure your solution is complete and well-documented.
     If any changes are requested, make sure to update your PR within the given time frame.

+## Avoid the Use of AI Tools
+ Participants must avoid using AI tools (e.g., AI code generators, AI assistants) to solve issues.
+We value original problem-solving approaches and creativity.
+Any evidence of using AI to generate code will result in disqualification.

 ## ⏳ Time Limits

    Each participant has 4-5 hours to solve their assigned issues.